Pcv Valve Replacement Cost UK: 2026 Price Guide

 How often does a PCV valve need replacing?

-PCV valves typically last 60,000-100,000 miles, though some fail earlier due to engine conditions or oil quality.
-High-mileage vehicles, those used for short journeys, or engines burning oil may require more frequent replacement.
-There’s no fixed service interval – replacement occurs when symptoms develop.
+PCV valves typically last 60,000-100,000 miles, though severe driving conditions or poor maintenance can reduce this significantly.
+High-mileage vehicles, those used for frequent short journeys, or engines burning oil may require replacement every 40,000-60,000 miles.

 What are the signs you need a PCV valve replacement?